Preparing Office 365 and connecting it with Joan

 This will allow Joan to correctly retrieve a meeting’s title and description for every room resource, displaying the correct name for all events scheduled on the room calendar.

-**Please note that <roomresource@email> means to enter the email of your Room.
+**Please note that <roomresource@email> means to enter the email of your room resource, and you will need to do this separately for all of the room resources that you've previously created.

-Don't forget to change the Execution Policy back to the default state.
-Like so:
+9. Once you've completed these steps for all of the room resources, don't forget to change the Execution Policy back to the default state.

 Set-ExecutionPolicy Restricted